yt-project/yt/doc/source/analyzing/creating_derived_fields.rst

 internally in cosmological simulations.
 Simulations that use comoving coordinates, all length units have three other counterparts correspoding to comoving units, scaled comoving units, and scaled proper units.
-In all cases 'scaled' units refer to scaling by the reduced Hubble constant - i.e. the length unit is what it would be in a universe where Hubble's constant is 100 km/s/Mpc.
+In all cases 'scaled' units refer to scaling by the reduced Hubble parameter - i.e. the length unit is what it would be in a universe where Hubble's parameter is 100 km/s/Mpc.

 To access these different units, yt has a common naming system.
-Scaled units are denoted by appending ``h`` to the end of the unit name.
+Scaled units are denoted by dividing by the scaled Hubble parameter ``h`` (which is in itself a unit).
 Comoving units are denoted by appending ``cm`` to the end of the unit name.
-If both are used, the strings should be appended in that order: 'Mpchcm', *but not* 'Mpccmh'.

 Using the parsec as an example,